 - Strategic decisions are made by a diverse group including executives that rely on a sufficiently comprehensive, high quality set of information.
 By definition, a bad strategic decision should be important enough to lead to failure of the company.

-- Most operational decisions are handled by continuously learning machine learning models which produce explainable decisions.
+- Most other operational decisions are handled by continuously learning machine learning models which produce explainable decisions.
 Operational decisions are frequent (once a week or more frequent) and not critical (a single mistake is unlikely to lead to failure of the company).

 - Operational decisions which can not be automated with good accuracy are delegated to humans.